Skip to main content

 Mobility budget: what is it and how does it work?

 More and more employers are switching to a mobility budget.
-It offers greater flexibility than a company car and suits hybrid working better.
+It's more flexible than a lease car and fits better with hybrid working.

-A mobility budget is a fixed amount that employees use for their commuting.
-You set the budget, and they choose their transport.
-With NS Go, you can manage everything on one platform: public transport, shared mobility, automatic billing, and 24/7 access to costs and CO₂ emissions.
-Less administration, more clarity.
+A mobility budget is a fixed amount that employees spend themselves on commuting.
+You set the budget, they decide how they travel.
+That gives a lot of freedom, but it also raises a question: how do you keep track of what employees spend and how sustainably they travel?
+A mobility platform can help with that.
+With NS Go you manage public transport, shared mobility, and automatic processing in one place, with 24/7 insight into costs and CO2 emissions.
+Less administration, more overview.

 Loading...